wanjiru121/loan-service/README.md

 # Loan Service Documentation

 ## Project Overview
-The Loan Service is a backend system designed to manage loans and loan payments.
+The Loan Service is a system designed to manage loans and loan payments.
 It loads, processes, and stores loan data, evaluates payment statuses, and provides utility functions for querying loan-related information.
 The system operates using a JSON file as its data source and applies various status checks to determine loan repayment conditions.

 ## Tech Stack
 - **Language:** Python 3, JavaScript (React)